tytydraco/yessleep/out/I_was_trapped_in_a_pitch_black_room_It_turned_out_I_was_part_of_a_horrifying_experiment_Part_3.md

 Of course, I also owe our safe escape to Flo, my other savior.

-And to forget Reeve.
+And not to forget Reeve.
 I’m looking over to where he’s sitting in an armchair, deep in thought.

 Thank you, brother.